 However, the Labyrinth of Souls also contains devious mazes (2t through 10t) in which you can get lost.
 And the dungeon itself can corrupt your body (13t, Foul Rotting) and soul (15t, Demonic Possession), so beware!

 These additional elements are enough to support more complex gameplay.
 You’ll need to decide when to use your magic items and Blessings, and you’ll occasionally need to decide whether to preserve or sacrifice Companions.
-It’s enough of difference that the Expert Game feels more strategic than the Tomb of Four Kings – you’ll need to think more and consider your options.
+It’s different enough that the Expert Game feels more strategic than the Tomb of Four Kings – you’ll need to think more and consider your options.

 Once I got the hang of things, I actually found it somewhat easier – you only have three Gems to recover for a “winning” game – and I seem to succeed about a quarter of the time, but I continue playing to try to beat my best score.
 (My highest so far is X3/153, with all three gems & four hoards!)